JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 "I had just finished your room when I was sent for to be questioned by Mr. Seegrave, along with the rest of the servants.
 Next came the examination of all our boxes.
-And then followed the most extraordinary event of the day–to ME–since I had found the paint on your nightgown.
+And then followed the most extraordinary event of the day–to _Me_–since I had found the paint on your nightgown.
 This event came out of the second questioning of Penelope Betteredge by Superintendent Seegrave.